Skip to main content

 • Shoes are for protecting your baby`s feet but are not needed for development.
 Walking barefoot develops strength and good toe gripping.

 • Second-hand smoke (from cigarettes, E-cigs, cannabis) is harmful to your baby.
 Ask your healthcare provider for help to quit smoking.
-Cannabis edibles should be locked away to prevent poisoning.

 Resources